Finnish Lumber Prices Hit 18-Month High Amid Export Demand and Forest Policy Shifts

 Alternative Materials Gaining Traction

 The lumber cost environment is accelerating interest in alternative materials for sauna construction.
-Thermally modified poplar, North American basswood, and engineered wood products are all seeing increased specification from manufacturers looking to diversify their material base.
+Thermally modified wood from producers like Thermory offers an alternative to raw Nordic softwoods, with better dimensional stability and moisture resistance.
+North American basswood and engineered wood products are also seeing increased specification from manufacturers looking to diversify their material base.
+At the accessory end of the value chain, legacy Finnish makers like Hukka Design show how non-timber materials such as soapstone can also reduce dependence on volatile lumber inputs for selected sauna products.

 Outlook